InfoLab-SKKU/QuScore/README.md

 Deep neural network (DNN) models are susceptible to adversarial samples in white- and black-box environments.
 Although previous studies have shown high attack success rates, coupling DNN models with interpretation models could offer a sense of security when a human expert is involved, who can identify whether a given sample is benign or malicious.
 However, in white-box environments, interpretable deep learning systems (IDLSes) have been shown to be vulnerable to malicious manipulations.
 In black-box settings, as access to the components of IDLSes is limited, it becomes more challenging for the adversary to fool the system.
 In this work, we propose a Query-efficient Score-based black-box attack against IDLSes, QuScore, which requires no knowledge of the target model and its coupled interpretation model.
 QuScore is based on transfer-based and score-based methods by employing an effective microbial genetic algorithm.
 Our method is designed to reduce the number of queries necessary to carry out successful attacks, resulting in a more efficient process.
 By continuously refining the adversarial samples created based on feedback scores from the IDLS, our approach effectively navigates the search space to identify perturbations that can fool the system.
+We evaluate the attack’s effectiveness on four CNN models (Inception, ResNet, VGG, DenseNet) and two interpretation models (CAM, Grad), using both ImageNet and CIFAR datasets.

 ## Install environment